 Domicile in Switzerland

-EU/EFTA nationals and family members of EU/EFTA-nationals, who are insured with an official health insurer of one of the EU states or Iceland or Norway, have a claim to medical treatment in case of illness, recreational accident or maternity if they are resident in Switzerland.
+EU/EFTA nationals and family members of EU/EFTA-nationals, who are insured with an official health insurer of the EU/EFTA*, have a claim to medical treatment in case of illness, recreational accident or maternity if they are resident in Switzerland.
 The Gemeinsame Einrichtung KVG is responsible for the whole of Switzerland for the examination of a claim and then coordinates the billing of the treatment costs as well as the subsequent invoicing to the relevant health insurance abroad.

 On behalf of your health insurance, we cover the costs of medical treatment in Switzerland and pass them on to your health insurance (international benefits assistance).
 The costs will therefore continue to be borne by your health insurance.
 Without insurance cover from your health insurance, it is therefore no longer possible for us to provide assistance and to cover the costs.
 Our assistance as well as the coverage of health care costs are based on the Agreement on the Free Movement of Persons between Switzerland and the EU (annex II of the Agreement on the Free Movement of Persons, art.
 17, 24, 26 Regulation (EC) No 883/2004, art.
 24 Regulation (EC) No 987/2009) and is only possible as long as the conditions of the EU coordination law are fulfilled.
 We verify this in close cooperation with your health insurance and exchange information for this purpose (art.
 76-78 Regulation (EC) No 883/2004).

-Persons, who take up residence in Switzerland and continue to be insured in their home country, can be registered at the Gemeinsame Einrichtung KVG by means of a valid claim form issued by their health insurance.
+Persons, who take up residence in Switzerland and continue to be insured in their home country, can be registered at the Gemeinsame Einrichtung KVG by means of the valid certificate S1 issued by their health insurance.
 Alternatively, your health insurance company can send us the entitlement certificate electronically.

-The treatment costs can only be processed by the Gemeinsame Einrichtung KVG if the claim certificate is valid and updated.
+The treatment costs can only be processed by the Gemeinsame Einrichtung KVG if the certificate S1 is valid and updated.

 Please send us, as a first step, your valid claim certificate.
 You will subsequently receive a questionnaire from us.
 Your statements on the questionnaire are instrumental in clarifying whether a registration is basically possible or whether you are subject to compulsory health insurance in Switzerland.